To mark International Women’s Day, I thought I’d give a shout out to just some of the amazing women in the allergy world.

 - Lindiwe Lewis – Blogger and allergy advocate, Lindi is growing and growing in her life as a freelance writer.
 She also has a Podcast and Youtube channel.

 - Julianne Ponan – Creator and founder of the wonder Creative Nature, providing chocolate, cake mixes, pancake mixes, bread mixes and more that are all free from the top 14 allergens.

 - Emma Amoscato – Writer, author, blogger and allergy mum.
 Emma’s books Living with Allergies and You, Me and Food Allergies are a must have for everyone with allergies.
 She is also interested in the psychological affects of living with allergies.

-- Lynne Regent – She has been Chief Executive at The Anaphylaxis Campaign for many years.
+- Lynne Regent – She was Chief Executive at The Anaphylaxis Campaign for many years.
 She is a regular speaker and is driving the AC towards greater things, better support and more awareness.

 - Thalina Houghton – Blogger at Allergies in Bold is a champion for others.
 She has many life threatening allergies herself but tirelessly celebrates the achievements of others, helping young adults living with allergies.

 - Vicky Montague – The FreeFrom Fairy and also creator of the most amazing gluten and wheat free flour for baking and bread which is wholegrain and doesn’t contain any nasties.
 Her latest series of Hopeful Conversations podcast is inspiration.
 You can find these by searching Free From Limits on YouTube or wherever you get your podcasts.